julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 - burned in small amounts on midsummer nights for prophetic visions
 - woven into sleeping charms during the Twelve Nights

-In the Balkans, mugwort was tied with red thread and hung where the sleeper could see it upon waking—anchoring the soul back into the body.
+In the Balkans, mugwort was tied with red thread and hung where the sleeper could see it upon waking, anchoring the soul back into the body.

 ---